diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 For more information about Hive, see [Programming Hive] by Edward Capriolo, Dean Wampler, and Jason Rutherglen (O’Reilly, 2012).

+In this chapter, we only scratched the surface of what’s possible with HBase.
+For more in-depth information, consult the project’s Reference Guide([Apache HBase ™ Reference Guide]), [HBase: The Definitive Guide] by Lars George (O’Reilly, 2011, new edition forthcoming), or [HBase in Action] by Nick Dimiduk and Amandeep Khurana (Manning, 2012).

+The HBase project was started toward the end of 2006 by Chad Walters and Jim Kellerman at Powerset.
+It was modeled after Google’s Bigtable, which had just been published.
+Fay Chang et al., “Bigtable: A Distributed Storage System for Structured Data,” November 2006.
+[Bigtable: A Distributed Storage System for Structured Data,]

 ## 1. Meet Hadoop
 The approach taken by MapReduce may seem like a brute-force approach.
 The premise is that the `entire dataset—or at least a good portion of it—`can be processed for each query.
 But this is its power.
 MapReduce is a batch query processor, and the ability to run an ad hoc query against your whole dataset and get the results in a reasonable time is transformative.